 The fun in a startup is that everyone does everything, so why not hiring.
 Include everyone in the organization during the hiring process.
 You have no idea who is sitting in whose network that might be the right fit for your startup.

 And when everyone is inclusive, each member of the team will try its best to hire the best.

 Collaborate using Collaborative tools

-Since everyone is trying to hire, it’s time to dedicate certain task to certain people.
+Since everyone is trying to hire, it’s time to dedicate a certain task to certain people.
 Tools like Trello and Slack are really handy in assigning task and responsibilities.
 This helps in tracking progress and move faster.

 You involved everyone in the hiring process, great.
 It is also important to identify the capabilities of your team.
 Assign a role based on their capabilities.
-A technical person must screen technical abilities and not the communication skills.
+A technical person must screen technical abilities and not communication skills.

 Recommendations and Social Media Hiring

 If you are looking to hire from job boards, most likely you are on a wrong path.
 Reach out to everyone, even those whom you think could be least able to help you in recommending somebody.
 After all, there is no down-side of it.

 Push notifications on your social media about what you are looking for.
 Connect with those who show interest.
 Do not hesitate to reach out to those who have been in the same field and asking for recommendations.